Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Cross-Namespace In The Wild

 \item Summary: Identified vulnerabilities are further aggregated based on the types of referenced resources and operation verbs to evaluate the impacts in the real world. \end{enumerate}

-Since the two dominant Kubernetes Operator frameworks with the highest GitHub Stars, Kubebuilder \cite{kubebuilder} and Operator SDK \cite{operatorsdk}, are written in Golang, the collection specifically targets Operators implemented in Golang.
+Among all Kubernetes development frameworks recommended by the Kubernetes official \cite{operator}, Golang frameworks (i.e. Kubebuilder \cite{kubebuilder} and Operator SDK \cite{operatorsdk}) own the highest GitHub Stars and dominates with around 2.4k Operators, followed by Python (331 Operators), Shell (167 Operators), Java (134 Operators), Rust (96 Operators), and .NET (29 Operators).
+Given the overwhelming amount of Golang-based Operators, the collection specifically targets Operators implemented in Golang.
 We adopted CodeQL \cite{CodeQL} v2.17.4 to analyze Operators.
-The entire CodeQL query suite uses around 1,500 lines of QL rules.
+The entire CodeQL query suite uses around 1,500 lines of QL rules, covering detailed modeling of major Kubernetes Go libraries, enabling analysis of Kubernetes applications beyond Operators.

-To enhance the measurement process, 7 commonly used libraries listed in \autoref{tab:modeled-library} were modeled to accurately resolve and track Kubernetes interactions within collected Operator implementations.
-They contain specifications of native Kubernetes resources, namespace-related data structures, and functions for Operators to manipulate resource.
+To enhance the measurement process, 5 commonly used libraries listed in \autoref{tab:modeled-library} were modeled to accurately resolve and track Kubernetes interactions within collected Operator implementations.
+They contain specifications of native Kubernetes resources, namespace-related data structures, and functions for Operators to manipulate resources.
 The detail is elaborated later.